Alternative Agriculture News

 The development of more effective conservation farming systems through

-participatory on-farm research is examined in the first article of the
+participatory on-farm research is examined in the first article of the new

-resources and population-supporting capacity; and organic farming in Austria.
+and population-supporting capacity; and organic farming in Austria.

 For U.S. subscribers, one volume (four issues) costs US$44 for libraries,

 US$24 for individuals, and US$12 for students; foreign rates are also

 available.
 For more information, contact the Wallace Center, 9200 Edmonston

 Road, #117, Greenbelt, MD 20770; (301) 441- 8777; e-mail

 TABLE OF CONTENTS:

 New Wallace Center Created at Winrock International, p.
 1